VivaAB/ada-template-website-sickada/7_control_info.md

 ---
 layout: default
 title: "Sickada"
-banner_header: "How You Became Smarter ...."
+banner_header: "Who is controlling the information? ...."
-subtitle: ".... or how has the volume of educational content changed over time"
+subtitle: "....
+How does the information spread across categories in educational content?"
 ---

 ## **Introduction**